Wiki · Organization · Last reviewed June 25, 2026

 Thinking Machines Lab

 Thinking Machines Lab is an artificial intelligence research and product company founded by former OpenAI chief technology officer Mira Murati.
-It presents itself as a lab for understandable, customizable, and collaborative AI systems, with public work spanning model customization, open research artifacts, large-scale compute infrastructure, and real-time interaction models.
+It presents itself as a lab for understandable, customizable, and collaborative AI systems, with public work spanning the Tinker training API, open research artifacts, large-scale compute infrastructure, and real-time multimodal interaction models.

 Snapshot